- What are the goals of the Beautify Lunada Bay project?

 - Where can I see plans for the pilot project and later phases proposed by Beautify Lunada Bay?

 The plans for the pilot project are at the Lunada Bay Homeowners Association web page for the Beautify Lunada Bay project (see http://blb.lbhoa.org).
 Planning for the next phase will begin after the pilot project is completed, and will follow the same process used for the pilot: open meetings will be held to discuss options for Phase 2, and information collected from those meetings, as well as lessons learned from the pilot, will be used to develop a draft plan.
 The draft plan will be presented to the Lunada Bay Homeowners Association Board, and the City’s Parkland Committee and City Council.
-Once approved, the plan would be implemented over a series of years at a rate determined by the availability of funds and volunteers.

 - Is the Beautify Lunada Bay program coordinated with the Palos Verdes Peninsula Land Conservancy?